maemo-leste/maemo-leste.github.io/content/maemo-leste-update-january-2020.rst

 1. udev rules for the modem.
 2. Much newer kernel (5.4.0 based) with a ton of fixes and improvements, including modem and audio support.
-3. `A ofono fork with ridumentary support for the Motorola Droid 4 modem (#286)
+3. `An ofono fork with rudimentary support for the Motorola Droid 4 modem (#286)
    <https://github.com/maemo-leste/bugtracker/issues/286>`_.
 It is
    not installed by default, but `apt install ofono` will get you set up with the right version.
 It does not yet support the `SimManager` interface, which